nmaas-platform/nmaas-docs/docs/self-hosted-nmaas/local-dev-environment/p2_installing-nmaas.md

     gitlabApiUrl: http://nmaas-gitlab-webservice-default:8181/api/v4
 ```

-Once the values.yaml file has been customized, NMaaS can be deployed by executing:
+Once the values.yaml file has been customized, nmaas can be deployed by executing:

 ```bash
 helm repo add nmaas https://artifactory.software.geant.org/artifactory/nmaas-helm helm install -f nmaas-values.yaml --namespace nmaas-system nmaas --version 1.1.2 nmaas/nmaas
 ```

-NMaaS also requires an the stakater autoreloader component, which can simply be installed using the commands below.
+nmaas also requires an the stakater autoreloader component, which can simply be installed using the commands below.
 This component takes care of restarting the affected pods whenever a configuration change is submitted via GitLab.

 ```bash
 helm repo add stakater https://stakater.github.io/stakater-charts